 Note: where Woodland Management Unit-specific estimates of mean annual increment are unavailable or impracticable, regional estimates of growth rates for specific woodland types may be used.

 A species that has arrived and inhabited an area naturally, without deliberate assistance by man, or would occur had it not been removed through past management.
-For trees and shrubs in the UK this is usually taken to mean those species present after post-glacial recolonisation and before historic times.
+For trees and shrubs in the UK this is usually taken to mean those species present after post-glacial recolonisation and before historical times.
 Some species are only native in particular regions.
 Differences in characteristics and adaptation to conditions occur more locally hence the term ‘locally native’.

 Location of trees from which seed or cuttings are collected.
 Designation of Regions of Provenance under the Forest Reproductive Materials regulations is used to help nurseries and growers select suitable material.
 The term is often confused with ‘origin’ which is the original natural genetic source.